getnamingo/registrar/docs/install-whmcs.md

 For every registry backend your registrar wants to support, you need a separate installation of the WHMCS EPP extension.
 Each module can handle one or more TLDs that share the same configuration details.

-### 18.1.
-Setting Up a TLD with the Standard EPP Protocol:

 To configure a TLD using the Namingo WHMCS EPP module, follow these steps:

 1. Generate a Customized Module.
 Use the [module customizer](https://namingo.org/whmcs-module/) to generate the appropriate EPP module for your target registry.